 If someone just needs to be informed about something, that does not require training.
 It requires some sort of informational message or document.
 This does NOT mean that it has to be just a boring email or list.
-Let me tell you, there’s just nothing better to my design nerd heart than a great infographic that is explanatory and fun and helps me understand something better!
+Let me tell you, there’s just nothing better to my design nerd heart than a great infographic.
+The most effective infographics are explanatory and fun!

-Infographics are a great way to share the important information in a visual way.
-We tend to be visual beings and adding graphics can be a great way to get the information to wide a range of reading and intelligence levels that make up any audience of learners.
-Peanut butter and jelly, Batman and Robin, wine and…anything—information and graphics make a great pair, especially when it comes to learning.
-I have a great example of this with my infographic explaining the ADDIE design model in the Instructional Designer Tool Kit.
+Infographics are a great way to share important information in a visual way.
+We tend to be visual beings.
+Adding graphics is a great way to get the information to a wide range of levels.
+Peanut butter and jelly, Batman and Robin, wine and…anything!
+Information and graphics make a great pair, especially when it comes to learning.
+I have a great example infographic explaining the ADDIE design model in the Instructional Designer Tool Kit.
 If you haven’t already grabbed that kit, download it here.

-Here’s another example.
+Here’s another training needs assessment example.
 Big Company Corporation’s CEO needs everyone in the company to receive and acknowledge the new Paid Leave policy.
-She wants you to deliver a training to explain the policy.
+She wants you to deliver training to explain the policy.
 This is…you guessed it, information sharing!

 Information sharing can still convey a critical message like a company policy or update.
-Since the employees in this example are not changing their behaviors and just receiving the information, this doesn’t require a training.
+The employees in this example are not changing their behaviors, they’re just receiving the information.
+So, this doesn’t require training.
 You can also share this information in a variety of ways—infographic, slide show, etc. Infographics are my personal favorite, but you can do what works for you.

-Sharing information is still a great way to engage the learner, assist in their recall of content, and become a reference they actually want to use with great graphical significance.
+Sharing information is still a great way to engage the learner.
+It can also assist in their recall of content, and become a reference they actually want to use with great graphical significance.

 My free Facebook Group is a great place to add your questions and engage with other instructional designers on different topics related to instructional design, so jump on in and join the conversation.